 | Campoamor | Established parkland with good buggy access | Older groups or anyone prioritising walkability and inclusive buggies |

-The most useful thing you can do before enquiring is settle a few basics: group size, rough handicap spread, your travel dates, and whether the priority is a flagship round or a relaxed week with golf in the mornings.
-From there our team can match courses to the group rather than pointing you at whatever resort has space.
+The most useful thing you can do before enquiring is settle a few basics, so our team can match courses to the group rather than pointing you at whatever resort has space.

 We use a deposit-plus-instalment structure, so the organiser secures the trip with a deposit and pays the balance in stages before travel.
-That gives you time to collect from your playing partners rather than fronting the full cost, which is how most golf groups actually settle up.
+That gives you time to collect from your playing partners rather than fronting the full cost, and it takes the "who owes what" pressure off the person doing the organising.
+It is how most golf groups actually settle up.

 Yes, and it is one of the main things our team advises on.
-We will build a rotation that pairs a flagship round like Las Colinas with friendlier tracks such as La Finca, so lower and higher handicappers both get a day they enjoy.
-We also check buggy inclusion, dress codes, and any handicap certificate requirements before you book.
+We build a rotation that pairs a flagship round like Las Colinas with a friendlier track such as La Finca, so lower and higher handicappers both get a day they enjoy.
+We also confirm buggy inclusion, dress codes, and any handicap certificate requirements before you book, so nobody is caught out at the first tee.